 Our Final Thoughts on MosaLingua

 At first glance, you might think MosaLingua is just another flashcard app.
 But you’d be so very, very wrong.
-The sheer amount and variety of extra resources it offers are staggering.
-And even if you took away all the bells and whistles, it takes a very basic concept and executes it near flawlessly.

 The only complaints we had were the confusing subscription system and the fact that each language has a different app for Android users.
 And, okay, selfishly, we wish they offered more languages because their system is that good.
 If those first two things were addressed, we would happily give MosaLingua a perfect score.